Mariners take out frustrations on Rangers by chasing starter Kolby Allard in first inning

 The Mariners continued to add on, picking up a run in the second on Lewis’ sixth homer of the season — a 406-foot blast over the wall in center that made it 5-0.

+“It’s another one,” Servais said of Lewis’ homer.
+“It’s amazing.
+This guy hits the ball in the air, and it just keeps going.
+He’s got some kind of power, and he’s seeing the ball really, really well.”

 Bishop drove in another run in the third inning with a ground ball, taking advantage of Lopes’ leadoff single and stolen base.
+He, too, was quite happy to not face Kershaw for a while.
+After striking out three times vs. Kershaw, he felt more productive a night later.

+“I got to be honest with myself, you know you’re facing Clayton Kershaw the night before and he’s got his stuff and he’s gonna be a future Hall of Famer,” Bishop said.

 A 6-0 lead seemed like plenty for Margevicius.
-Making his second start, the big lefty looked dominant for the first four innings, allowing just an infield single while striking out seven batters.
+Making his third start, the big lefty looked dominant for the first four innings, allowing just an infield single while striking out seven batters.

 But as the Rangers adjusted to him in the second and third time through the lineup, they started to find some hard contact.
 Texas scored two runs with two outs in the fifth on a two-run double from Scott Heineman.

+“Marge wasn’t quite as sharp in the fifth and sixth,” Servais said.
+“He had 95 pitches last time out.
+That was the first time he got extended that far (this season).
+We got an off day coming up, and he’ll have a full week before he starts again, but he has really shown well.
+This is a guy still 24 years old.
+He’s going to pitch in this league a long time.
+He really is.
+He throws strikes.
+He does not beat himself.
+He’s always got a good plan.”

 Margevicius didn’t make it out of the fifth inning.
 He gave up a leadoff homer to Danny Santana and exited with one out and runners on first and third after a bunt single from Joey Gallo and a single from Jose Trevino.
-Rookie Joey Gerber entered and traded a run for an out with a sacrifice fly from Rougned Odor and got Isiah Kiner-Falefa to end the inning with a fly out.
+Gerber entered and traded a run for an out with a sacrifice fly from Rougned Odor and got Isiah Kiner-Falefa to end the inning with a fly out.

+“I actually felt really strong tonight, and I was being really aggressive in the strike zone,” Margevicius said during a postgame video conference.
+“I was executing my game plan, and they just took advantage on some pitches on the outer half.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.